 Technology is constantly advancing.
 This gives rise to new jobs and industries, such as coding and artificial intelligence.
 Technology provides a makers education in AI, IT, design, and many STEM fields.
 It does this through specialized programs that allow students to explore these interests.

-Several schools are now teaching coding to students as young as age 8.
+Several schools are now teaching coding to students as young as age eight.
 Schools are also offering courses in AI.
 MIT created an App Inventor to help students learn how to develop new apps with coding.
 They also developed Shadowspect, which allows students to learn geometry with 3D puzzles.
-All of this is beneficial because it’s estimated that AI will replace 40 percent of jobs in the future.
-Rather than being fully replaced, these students will be the problem-solvers and designers.
-Or, they’ll create their own AI.

 Students today are better equipped to learn and explore future career options.
 But that’s not what we’re talking about here.
 Instead, we’re talking about the installation of learning as a skill for life.
 Using technology to engage students also helps them to embrace learning.
 It may even inspire them to enjoy learning and encourage them to explore topics that interest them.